pitalco/Clickscript/README.md

 ## Roadmap
 - v0: Build and run Clickscript scripts using the Clickscript visual programming language
-- v1: Compile Clickscript scripts into Python and/or NodeJS
+- v1: Transpile Clickscript scripts into Python and/or NodeJS (add others in time)
-- v2: Bring legacy .py and .js files into Clickscript so you can build right along legacy code
+- v2: Import legacy .py and .js files into Clickscript objects so you can build right along legacy code

 ## Get Started